Extraordinary Teaching in Extraordinary Times

 Teaching requires humility about the structural barriers students face in accessing education.
 Student learning is impossible without student well-being: Naming the collective fear, trauma, and uncertainty we are facing has had a greater effect on students than all of my efforts to transform course materials.
 The personal boundaries we create as instructors do not preclude acknowledging that scary things are happening, that students are not alone in this, and that our world is making learning more difficult right now.
 This pandemic has brought to light profound disparities in our education system, but these inequities existed long before remote instruction began.
 We must do everything in our power to prevent remote learning from exacerbating these inequities.

-Jhonni Carr: Spanish and Portuguese
+Jhonni Carr: Department of Spanish & Portuguese

 Early on in the pandemic we saw how language barriers disproportionately affected certain linguistic communities’ access to knowledge about COVID-19 and preventative measures.
 When classes went online, I adapted my course with an eye to methods through which we as a class could help local members of our communities.
 Collaborating with local nonprofit organizations in the Bay Area, I provided students with an alternative for the final project: to volunteer their time and linguistic skills to aid disadvantaged communities.
 Students created Spanish translations of COVID-related information regarding safety techniques, food security, financial relief, and domestic abuse resources.
 One student’s Mixtec translation was even played on a local radio station for indigenous, immigrant, and farmworking communities.
 During a time in which many felt disconnected and immobilized, this meaningful work united students, giving them a sense of hope and control.